ARM Project Home | Info for Volunteers | Results

 The Acid Rain Monitoring Project began at the University of Massachusetts Water Resources Research Center in 1983.
 The project's mission was initially to develop a comprehensive picture of the sensitivity of Massachusetts surface waters to acid deposition, and later evolved to determine long-term trends in this sensitivity.

 In Phase I (1983-1984), citizen volunteers sampled 1000 streams and lakes monthly in the state and analyzed them for pH and alkalinity.
 Phase II (1985) studied 2500 lakes and streams twice a year (April and October) and expanded analysis to major cations and anions.
 Phase III covered 1986-1993, when a subsample of 860 lakes and streams were sampled 4 times a year (January, April, July and October).
+The final report is available as a printed report, downloadable PDF file or on CD-ROM.
+The latter also includes the complete data sets.

 Background Information on Acid Rain